manzuz/serviceMixPOC/README.md

         cd <your-git-repositories-root-folder>/serviceMix/demo-deployer
         mvn clean clean install -DskipTests=true -Pconztanz

+*Note : -Pconztanz is not necessary if your maven settings.xml is configured to use conztanz as default profile.*

 After the build finishes, a file named **demo-kar-0.0.1-SNAPSHOT.kar** should appear in your **C:\apache-servicemix-6.1.1\deploy** folder, and you should see ServiceMix detecting the newly deployed archive.
 To see these logs, just run this command in the Karaf console:

         log:tail